DDFar/minds-machines-sf/README.md

 - Environmental Planning
 - Traffic Planning

-All CityIQ API's are available for your application. https://developer.currentbyge.com/cityiq
+The [CityIQ APIs](https://developer.currentbyge.com/cityiq) are available for your application.

 ### Intel Dev Kit